Tonsure

 Tonsure (/ˈtɒnʃər/) is the practice of cutting or shaving some or all of the hair on the scalp as a sign of religious devotion or humility.
 The term originates from the Latin word tonsura (meaning "clipping" or "shearing") and referred to a specific practice in medieval Catholicism, abandoned by papal order in 1972.
+Tonsure, in its earliest Greek and Roman origin, was used as a sign or signifier for slavery.
 Tonsure can also refer to the secular practice of shaving all or part of the scalp to show support or sympathy, or to designate mourning.
 Current usage more generally refers to cutting or shaving for monks, devotees, or mystics of any religion as a symbol of their renunciation of worldly fashion and esteem.

 Tonsure is still a traditional practice in Catholicism by specific religious orders (with papal permission).
 It is also commonly used in the Eastern Orthodox Church for newly baptised members and is frequently used for Buddhist novices, monks, and nuns.
 The complete shaving of one's head bald, or just shortening the hair, exists as a traditional practice in Islam after completion of the Hajj and is also practised by a number of Hindu religious orders.

 Christianity

 History and development

-Tonsure was not widely known in antiquity.
-Tradition states that it originated with the disciples of Jesus, who observed the Torah command not to shave the hair around the sides of one's head (Leviticus 19:27).
+Tonsure was not practiced by the Early Church, and no records of its use in a Christian context exist prior to the 6th century.
 There were three forms of tonsure known in the 7th and 8th centuries: